What is a Company Vehicle?

 Common Types of Commercial and Company Vehicles

-As experienced local San Antonio car accident lawyers and truck accident lawyers we try to make it clear to people that a commercial or company vehicle accident Texas is very different than an ordinary car crash.
+As experienced local San Antonio attorneys we try to make it clear to people that a commercial or company vehicle accident Texas is very different than an ordinary car crash.
 But sometimes people are confused or have questions about what a “commercial vehicle,” or “company vehicle” is.
 How do you know if you were injured by a “company vehicle?”

 Here are some of the most common examples of company vehicles: